YosysHQ/VlogHammer/foundbugs/issue_001_quartus.md

 Sec.
 5.1.13 of the Verilog Standard (IEEE Std 1364-2005), which describes the ?: statement, states:

 > [...]
-If the lengths of expression2 and expression3 are different, the shorter operand shall be lengthened to match the longer and zero-filled from the left (the high-order end).
+If the lengths of expression2 and expression3 are different, the
+shorter operand shall be lengthened to match the longer and zero-filled from the left (the high-order end).

 So with the condition being constant true, the expression in the parentheses must evaluate to **{1'b0, a}** and not simply **a** because of the size difference of **a** and **b**, thus the &-reduce operator should always see at least this one zero-bit and thus always return 0.

-But Quartus II does not perform the zero filling and therefore produces an incorrect result, which is equivalent to **assign y = &a;**.
+But Quartus 13.1 does not perform the zero filling and therefore produces an incorrect result, which is equivalent to **assign y = &a;**.

 In my tests I have synthesized the module with